Stormwatch: Team Achilles: Support Team

-Buzz Dixon - Originally a StormWatch reservist, the creature known as Buzz Dixon was later recruited by Colonel Benito Santini as his chief scout and gatherer of difficult-to-get information on the Achilles team.
+Buzz Dixon – Originally a StormWatch reservist, the creature known as Buzz Dixon was later recruited by Colonel Benito Santini as his chief scout and gatherer of difficult-to-get information on the Achilles team.
 Dixon handles nearly all of the team's recon work as Team Achilles' scouting specialist and primary intel-gatherer.
 He is often the first on the field, as he reconnoiters mission targets and locations pre-insertion.
-Buzz Dixon is a quadrupedal being possessing compound eyes, large, fan-shaped ears, and chameleon-like skin that allows him to become nearly invisible.
-Due to his unique optical, olfactory, and auditory physiology, Dixon possesses super-human senses.
-He also has a "sixth sense" in the form of low-grade telepathy (He can mentally "speak" in others' heads and receive thoughts, but generally only if they are nearby.).
+Buzz Dixon possesses compound eyes, large fan-shaped ears, chameleon-like skin that allows him to become nearly invisible, and superhuman senses.
+He also has a "sixth sense" in the form of low-grade telepathy: he can mentally "speak" in others' heads and receive thoughts, but generally only if they are nearby.
 Further, Buzz Dixon can cling to walls with the sucker-like pads on the bottoms of his feet, and he possesses a prehensile tail.
-Despite his completely inhuman appearance, Dixon's personality suggests that he is human, or at least possesses a psyche very much like human beings.
-He is loud-mouthed, boisterous, swears quite a bit (he is partial to "fuck"), uses current slang, and has the sort of stereotypical mannerisms of a cowboy-type or jarhead-type character.
-Due to his personality and human name, it can be argued that Buzz Dixon is a super-powered meta-human who was once human, but whose powers are manifest through a strange physiology that also stripped him altogether of his human appearance.
-However, he shows no distress over his esoteric physiology.
-Dixon had very little "screen time" in the StormWatch: Team Achilles series, and his origins can only be conjectured.
+Dixon is loud-mouthed, boisterous, uses contemporary slang, and has the sort of stereotypical mannerisms of a cowboy-type or jarhead-type character.